vmware/photon/content/en/docs-v5/installation-guide/upgrading-to-photon-os-4.md

 	```
 3. Follow the interactions with that script.

 Please note that the script also supports a non-interactive invocation using the `--assume-yes` option.
-The `- --help` option of the `photon-upgrade.sh` script provides online help.
+The `--help` option of the `photon-upgrade.sh` script provides online help.

 The `photon-upgrade.sh` script updates packages to the latest available versions in Photon OS 5.0.
 Also, the upgrade retains your 4.0 customizations in your new Photon OS 5.0 system.